ruelalarcon/spellcast_solver_cli/README.md

 ### Standard Output

 For the standard output format (when `--json` is not used), the solver will print the results in a human-readable format, including a visual representation of the grid with the word highlighted in green, and letters that require swapping in blue.

+If a word in our dictionary is incompatible with Spellcast, try deleting it from your dictionary and running the program again.
+Additionally, feel free to make a pull request with the incompatible words removed.

 ![output](https://github.com/user-attachments/assets/9b86f90e-fae5-4713-8176-ee2074c6bf34)